The Complete Guide to Finding the Healthiest Granola in 2025

 How These "Winners" Actually Perform:

-Bear Naked Fruit & Nut:
+Bear Naked Granola, Fruit & Nut:

 • 4g protein, 3g fiber, 5g added sugar, 105mg sodium